Coil Removal Belfast, Northern Ireland

 This process is similar to having a smear or the coil inserted.
 A device called a speculum is used to see the cervix.
 The strings of the coil need to be visible in order for the doctor to pull the coil out with a coil removal device.

 It is generally not painful, but can be a little uncomfortable.
-No anaesthetic is required and the coil usually comes away freely.
-The doctor will use lots of gel to make the removal of coil less uncomfortable.
+For a simple coil removal, anaesthetic is typically not required and the coil usually comes away freely.
+The doctor will use lots of gel to make the removal of the coil less uncomfortable.

-You may have some bleeding afterwards for a few days but this should settle.
+You may experience some bleeding afterwards for a few days but this should settle.
 We will give you a sanitary pad to wear afterwards.

 Further FAQ about contraceptive coils